bombless/getting-started-with-piston/README.md

 [![All the platforms!](images/all_the_platforms.jpg)]()

 The first step to game development is not a kick-ass idea, though.
 The first step is actually much more exciting: picking your *tools*, and *learning them well*.
-By choosing this tutorial, you have chosen Rust as your language and Piston as your game engine, and those are some mighty fine choices!
+By choosing this tutorial, you have chosen Rust as your language, Piston as your game engine, and those are some mighty fine choices!
 Rust is easily installed in minutes with a one-liner on Windows, Mac, and Linux, and this tutorial will show you that Piston is quick and easy to set up.
 Let's get started.

 ## Prerequisites